-Text Operator Operator Function
+Text operator Operator function

+LIKE like()

-LIKE like() MATCHES matches() IIconcat()
+MATCHES matches()

+11 concat()

-For information on syntax and use of the LIKE and MATCHES operators, see the Condition segment in the IBM Informix Guide to SQL: Syntax.
+For information about syntax and use of the LIKE and MATCHES operators, see the Condition segment in the IBM Informix Guide to SQL: Syntax.

-Relational Operators
+Relational operators

 Relational operators operate on expressions of numeric and string values.
 The following table lists the operator functions that the database server provides.